List of Restaurant to Another World characters: The Patrons from the Other World

 Two best friends who enter through separate doors, meet up inside Nekoya and share a mutual fondness for Mushroom Spaghetti.
-While Alisa is a talented elf healer who lives in a nameless village in the middle of a forest, Meimei is a young, orphaned demon girl with large white goat horns who lives on a farm in the Ocean Nation.
+While Alisa is a talented human healer who lives in a nameless village in the middle of a forest, Meimei is a young, orphaned demon girl with large white goat horns who lives on a farm in the Ocean Nation.
 During their visits, they spend their time catching up with each other and trading their different variations of mushroom spaghetti.